microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

         ...}
     ...}

-> Note: If it doesn't work, you may want to check to make sure that characters are properly escaped in the C-CDA text.
+> Note: If you get an error, you may want to check to make sure that characters are properly escaped in the C-CDA payload.

 ## What does success look like for Challenge-02?